Jasmine Blow - current student and cohort representative 2021

 Over the last 12 years I have seen my old department go from strength to strength, expanding its faculty and extending its range of taught MSc and PhD programmes.
 I owe my career in research in large part to those formative years at the University of Leicester, and wholeheartedly recommend it to you too!

 I joined the Genetic Epidemiology Group at the University of Leicester in 2017 for my third post-doctoral position.
 Prior to this I had worked in a number of different academic research environments - at the Wellcome Trust Sanger Institute, UCL and Oxford - and taken an 18-month career break to raise young children.
 Returning to the world of science at Leicester has been one of the best decisions I ever made.

 Here I’ve had the opportunity to lead on two fascinating, impactful genetic epidemiology projects and to gain experience of teaching and outreach.
 My supervisors have encouraged me to apply for fellowships, something I had never felt able to do before, and I have now been offered a career development award.
-The supportive environment within the group and the Department of Health Sciences was key to me seeking greater independence.
+The supportive environment within the group and the Department of Population Health Sciences was key to me seeking greater independence.
 The group is very friendly and collaborative and we have regular social events.

 For family reasons, I live in Warwickshire and commute to Leicester by train, but would have been happy to live in Leicester otherwise.
 It is a vibrant, multicultural city and there are good public transport connections to other parts of the country.

 Kayesha Coley - University of Leicester